kstenerud/compact-time/compact-time-specification.md

 Year is calculated as `2000` + `19 (0x13)`, encoded as zigzag: `0x26`.

 The sub-second portion of this date goes to the millisecond, which requires a magnitude field of 1.
-Magnitude 1 implies a base structure of 40 bits, containing 2 high bits of year data.
+Magnitude 1 implies a base structure of 40 bits, containing 2 high bits of year data to bring the structure to a multiple of 8 bits.

 Base structure (40 bits):